SimpleArt/aio-stdout/README.md

-# aio
+# aio_stdout
- Asynchronous Input Output
+ Asynchronous Input Output - Stdout

 The purpose of this package is to provide asynchronous variants of the builtin `input` and `print` functions. `print` is known to be relatively slow compared to other operations. `input` is even slower because it has to wait for user input.
 While these slow IO operations are being ran, code using `asyncio` should be able to continuously run.